AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 is set, the \e Verbosity of the new Subdomains will not change.
 This is true, because all new domains that are created by this thread are Subdomains of those <em>Log Domains</em> used before.
 And such Subdomains just inherit the setting as long as they are not controlled explicitly (as explained in
-\ref alib_mod_logdomains_recursive).
+\ref alib_mod_alox_logdomains_recursive).
 From here, specifically for this thread, the \e Verbosity of certain domains can now be tweaked until the right set of <em>Log Statements</em> appear.

-Imagine a very general class providing a very general feature, hence frequently used by different parts of a software.
+Imagine a very general class providing a very general feature, hence frequently used by different parts of software.
 Increasing the \e Verbosity of a <em>Log Domains</em> of such class might increase the overall log output too much.
 Now, by splitting such <em>Log Domains</em> using a <em>Scope Domain</em> for \e %Scope::ThreadInner it becomes possible to either decrease the \e Verbosity for threads that are not of current interest or by only increasing the \e Verbosity of the thread of interest.